 The amount of bass lures on the market today is overwhelming to most anglers, let alone beginners.
 There are so many different styles, sizes, and colors that it’s nearly impossible to know where to begin without some guidance.

 For example, if we knew nothing about bass fishing would we ever think a spinnerbait would look like an appealing meal to a fish?
-There’s nothing natural looking about it yet it’s one of the best bass lures you can use.
+There’s nothing natural looking about it yet it’s one of the best bass lures out there.

-So if your looking to start filling your tackle box with lures that are going to help you begin bass fishing, then the lures on this page will give you a solid base and get you started in the right direction.
-And even though this pack of lures are excellent starter lures, they will remain in your tackle box even after you become an expert.
+So if you’re looking to start filling your tackle box with lures that are going to help you begin bass fishing, then the lures on this page will give you a solid base and get you started in the right direction.
+And even though this list of lures are excellent starter lures, you will still use them even when your skills improve.

 There is no better way to begin bass fishing than with a rubber worm.
 Thats because there is no wrong way to fish it.
 Of course there are better ways than others but really anybody can cast a rubber worm and have a great chance of catching a bass.

 The hardest part for beginners is rigging a plastic worm, but it doesn’t take long to master.
-The rig you should start with is the Texas rig.
-Not only is it one of the best ways to present a rubber worm but it makes the worm weedless too, so if your casting accuracy isn’t great yet you won’t get hung up in areas you didn’t mean to cast to and lose your lure.
+The two rigs you should start with are the Texas rig and/or the Wacky rig.
+They are both great ways to present rubber worms but the Texas rig is more weedless, so if your casting accuracy isn’t great yet you won’t get hung up in areas you didn’t mean to cast to and lose your lure.

 Plastic worms can be fished anywhere at any time, literally, but you should take full advantage of their weedless properties.
 Bass love cover and one of their favorite forms of cover are weeds, like lily pads, hydrilla, and different underwater grasses.
 They especially like to hang around the edges of cover like this.
 Bass use cover to ambush their prey, so when your worm enters that zone its swimming right through their prime hunting territory.